Return to Deer Run

 “Miguel, no matter what you do in your life, never regret it,” Sanchez remembers him saying.
 “If you think you are going to [regret it], then don’t do it.”

 Over in Frenchtown, the earth slowly encroaches on the vestiges of the kennel that changed the Mastiff forever.
 The driveway continues its battle against an ever-advancing army of bark and leaf.
-Yet, against all odds, a decade and a half after his departure, Tobin Jackson’s Deer Run is still there, an archeological site unto itself, the ruins of what either was a brilliant vision, or a sad delusion.
+Yet, against all odds, a decade and a half after his departure, Tobin Jackson’s Deer Run is still there, an archaeological site unto itself, the ruins of what either was a brilliant vision, or a sad delusion.

 With special thanks to Virginia Wind for leading the way to Deer Run.